-Once the basic principle was established, the main parameters were in place.
+The mathematics of the square wheel presents the general principle of how the bridge might be designed, but there were several tricky points.
 The width of the channel was fixed.
-The designer (T. Randall-Page) and engineer (A. Jacquemot) needed to maximize the clear height for passing boats and this was limited by the length along the channel.
+The designer and engineer needed to maximize the clear height for passing boats and this was limited by the length along the channel.
 In its pedestrian mode the bridge must align with the approach road and the existing dam limited the size of the squares.
 Given these limits, the key design tasks were:

-- 1. The most significant and complex of these was understanding the abutment detail, where the square portal of the bridge interfaces with the track on the bank.
-This detail needed to deal with issues including: - Maintaining a smooth motion while eliminating any chance of the bridge sliding on the track. - Keeping the portals in line and in phase. - Dealing with the wear of interfacing components, and designing in their various lifespans and replacement strategy.
+1. The most significant and complex of these was understanding the abutment detail, where the square portal of the bridge interfaces with the track on the bank.
+This detail needed to deal with issues including:

+• Maintaining a smooth motion while eliminating any chance of the bridge sliding on the track.

+• Keeping the portals in line and in phase.

+• Dealing with the wear of interfacing components, and designing in their various lifespans and replacement strategy.

-- · Accommodating thermal expansion of the bridge. - Being able to see and remove debris on the track. - Drainage of the track surface. - 2.
-Designing a hand winch that would control the rolling of the bridge through 180° and be operated from just one bank of the channel.
-And a locking mechanism to keep the bridge stable in both the normal and inverted positions. - 3.
-For the bridge to have a center of gravity very close to the geometric center, the weight of the deck had to be minimized while retaining torsional stiffness and spanning capacity in any orientation. - 4.
-A lightweight rail was needed to act as a fall restraint, while also able to be folded down to give additional clearance for boats.
+- Accommodating thermal expansion of the bridge. - · Being able to see and remove debris on the track. - Drainage of the track surface.

+2. Designing a hand winch that would control the rolling of the bridge through 180° and be operated from just one bank of the channel.
+And a locking mechanism to keep the bridge stable in both the normal and inverted positions.

+3. For the bridge to have a center of gravity very close to the geometric center the weight of the deck had to be minimized while retaining torsional stiffness.

+4. A lightweight rail was needed to act as a fall restraint, while also able to be folded down to give additional clearance for boats.

 The footbridge is a simply supported structure with a monocoque steel deck spanning 7 meters.
-Two 5.5-meter rounded square portals at each end allow it to roll along a catenary track attached to concrete, which was in turn cast into the existing masonry walls.
-The upper section of each portal is counterweighted so that the center of gravity is raised to be close to the midpoint of the frame.
+Two 5.5-meter rounded square portals at each end of the deck allow it to roll along a catenary track attached to concrete, which was in turn cast into the existing masonry walls.
+The upper section of each portal is counterweighted so as to raise the center of gravity close to the midpoint of the frame.
 The path geometry ensures that the midpoint stays horizontal when in motion so that the bridge weight is never lifted vertically (it is raised a little; see below).
-The bridge is moved by a cable attached to two manual winches on one bank.
-The handrails are constructed from a welded lattice of steel reinforcement bars and can fold down, via a torsional spring mechanism, for additional clearance when the bridge is inverted.
+The bridge is moved by a cable attached to two manual winches on one bank; the winches work at a 19-to-1 ratio.
+The handrails are constructed from a welded lattice of steel reinforcement bars and they can be folded down for additional clearance when the bridge is inverted.